 3. Nuts and Seeds

 Nuts and seeds!
 Nuts and seeds!
 There’s a reason I’m cheering for these two.
 The ultimate energy booster, nuts and seeds are unperishable and energy champions.
 They’re easy to pack, and full of protein, healthy fat, AND fiber, making them the perfect snack for your trip.
-For a sweet option, try my 5-Minute Maple Almonds.
+For a sweet option with flavors that everyone adores, try my 5-Minute Maple Almonds.

 4. Lean protein